MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/queryconsistency.md

 There are two supported modes of query consistency:

 * [Strong consistency](#use-cases-for-strong-consistency): Strong consistency ensures immediate access to the most recent updates, such as data appends, deletions, and schema modifications.
-With strong consistency, query planning stage and the query finalization stage occur on the *database admin node* node, which is also responsible for orchestrating [management commands](../management/index.md) and committing the changes to the database metadata.
+With strong consistency, query planning stage and the query finalization stage occur on the *database admin node* node.
+This node is also responsible for orchestrating [management commands](../management/index.md) and committing the changes to the database metadata.
 During periods of high load, the database admin node may become overwhelmed, affecting its availability.

-* [Weak consistency](#use-cases-for-weak-consistency): With weak consistency, the query load is distributed among additional nodes in the cluster that can serve as *query heads*.
+* [Weak consistency](#use-cases-for-weak-consistency): With weak consistency, the query load is distributed among other nodes in the cluster that can serve as *query heads*.
 While this reduces the load on the database admin node, it may introduce a delay before query results reflect the latest database updates.
 Typically, this delay ranges from 1 to 2 minutes.

 For example, if 1000 records are ingested each minute into a table in the database, queries over that table running with strong consistency will have access to the most-recently ingested records, whereas queries over that table running with weak consistency may not have access to a few thousands of records from the last few minutes.